ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 This form serves as a final checklist to verify that all approvals have been processed and to formalize the OSS approval process, as a final record.
-You can find the questions to be asked in :ref:`OSS approval request form questions`.
+You can find the questions to be asked in :ref:`Questions asked in the OSS approval request form`.

 Managerial
 ^^^^^^^^^^